 Your employer may be able to help you save first by putting a percentage of your paycheck into a separate savings account, or your bank may be able to help you by scheduling an automatic transfer each week or month from checking to savings.

-BBVA offers high interest savings accounts that can pay 1% and sometimes even more – a much higher savings account interest rate than you’ll find at most other financial institutions.
+Some banks offer high interest savings accounts that can pay 1% and sometimes even more – a much higher savings account interest rate than you’ll find at most other financial institutions.

 By having your savings account at a separate bank from your checking account, you’ll be less likely to dip into it than you would if it was at the same bank you have your checking account at.
-And bonus: if you use a bank like BBVA you’ll earn a lot more interest on the money you save.

 Frugal people are great at working to make things last as long as they can before they spend the money to replace them.
 As you saw in the story I mentioned earlier, back in the days of the Great Depression that meant placing cardboard inserts in shoes to prolong their use.